Team138Entropy/Entropy2020/readme.md

         - Reflections are pretty simply.
 Results in flipping the shape across some line.
 These aren't overly useful in our case.
         - Each Pose2D contains a Translation2D Object and a Rotation2D Object.
 Essientally just a rotation vector and a position vector
     - Translation2D
-        - Translation in X and Y. Often times this is essentially used as an X, Y point for the robot.
+        - Translation in X and Y. Often times this is essentially used as an X, Y point for the robot on the field.
 PathSegment.java's constructor shows how this is done.
     - Rotation2D
         - Simply a point on the unit circle (cosine and sine).
 Basically represents a rotation of the robot.
+You can think of this like the Robot is in the center of a Unit Circle, with values plugged into Cos, Sin functions to pinpoint the robots rotation.
     - Coordinate Frame
         - X,Y point on a field, and a direction.
-In this case, a
+In this case a Translation2D object would represent an X,Y position, and a Rotation2D object is the rotation.
+We will take a Coordinate frame upon robot intialization.

 - PID
     - Proportional, Integral, Derivative